Ranyaa-11/movie/README.md

 ---

-Built with ❤️ using modern React and web technologies.
+Built with ❤️ using modern web technologies.